Your Journey To Self-Love

 “You yourself, as much as anybody in the entire universe, deserve your love and affection”

-I’ve fallen in love, without even trying.
-Without wanting to.
-Falling is easy.
+Falling in love is easy.
+You can fall in love without even trying.
+Without even wanting to!
+That’s the easy part.
 Learning who to give that love to is a little more tricky.
 Self-love is the best love, but it’s often over-looked.